 Brendan O’Brien, Technology Development Coordinator, is a software developer and startup advisor with a focus on social entrepreneurship.
 He’s currently working on crowdsourced mass-archiving tools and services with EDGI.
 He founded Process Design, a digital design agency in Toronto, Ontario, before moving to New York.
 Brendan graduated with an Honours Bachelor of Arts in Visual culture with a minor in Philosophy from the University of Toronto.

-Liza Piper is an associate professor at the University of Alberta in Edmonton where she teaches environmental history and the histories of northern and western Canada.
+Liza Piper is an Associate Professor at the University of Alberta in Edmonton where she teaches environmental history and the histories of northern and western Canada.
 Her publications include The Industrial Transformation of Subarctic Canada (2009) and Sustaining the West: Cultural Responses to Canadian Environments (2015) an edited collection of eco-criticism, art, poetry, and environmental history.
 Her research and writing examine the histories of health and environmental change, natural resource exploitation, and science.
-You can learn more about her current and past projects at www.lizapiper.ca.

 Matt Price, Technology Development Lead, is a historian of science and technology interested in the social impacts of technologies.
 His interest in digital technology emerged out of research (especially on early cybernetics, in the 1950s and 1960s) and partly from a practical engagement teaching technical skills to kids and people in social housing.